InformationRetrievalFinalProject/Finalproject/README.md

 # Create indxes on GCP
 This directory contains 3 jupiter notebook files that show how we build the indexes.<br />
+- Create index of AnchorText GCP.ipynb: Contains the code for building an index for anchor text
+- Create index of text GCP.ipynb: Contains the code for building an index for text
+- Create index of titles GCP.ipynb: Contains the code for building an index for titles